MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 1. On the **Disks** page of the **Create a Virtual Machine** wizard, attach the new disk (that you just created from the snapshot) as a data disk.

 > [!IMPORTANT]
-> Make sure that you add the new disk during the VM creation.
-Only, in this case, the encryption settings are detected.
+> Make sure that you add the new disk during VM creation.
+However, in this case, the encryption settings are detected.
 This enables a volume that contains the ADE key file to be added to the VM automatically.

 ### Unmount any mounted partitions on the encrypted disk